3-Day Tulum Travel Guide

 Los colectivos are the shared shuttle vans that locals use.
 You can catch them along the main road in Tulum Centro.
 They usually cost between 20-40 pesos.
 They go to a lot of the touristy areas like Dos Ojos Cenote*, Akumal, and Tulum Ruins

-*We didn’t make it here, but it was highly recommended by a lot of people.
+*We didn’t make it here, but many highly recommended it.

 Money

 The best exchange rate is almost always at CI Banco or San Jorge de Cambio Money Exchange (both are in Tulum Centro).
 Avoid exchanging at the airport because you will lose about 7 or 8 pesos per dollar.
 Be prepared to pay for most things in cash while in Tulum.
-Exchange a sufficient amount of pesos for your trip, because ATMs are not the most reliable.
+Exchange enough pesos for your trip because ATMs are not the most reliable.

 3-Day Itinerary for Tulum